East Hardwick: History

 The A639 road cuts through the western portion of the village, linking the settlement with Pontefract to the north and the A1 and Doncaster to the south-east.

-There is also a small church: St Stephen's, and a village hall.
-There is no village shop or post office.
+There is also a small church, St Stephen's, and a village hall.

+Governance

+Until 1974 the village was part of Osgoldcross Rural District in the West Riding of Yorkshire.
+It is now part of Wakefield Metropolitan District in West Yorkshire.
+It is represented at Westminster as part of the Normanton, Pontefract and Castleford Constituency.